 Slavery has not yet fully entered into the popular history of the university, but its influence is undeniable.
 In the colonial era, the College of William & Mary was racked with financial problems.
 Private endowments provided a substantial portion of the college's operating finances, but these were not always reliable.
 After the Revolutionary War, the most lucrative endowments which had come from British benefactors ceased.
 Long before, to help the fledgling college, the British government granted William & Mary 20,000 acres of land.
 This land was rented out to local farmers.
 The revenue generated from land rents was an important source of income for the college, though, like private endowments, they were not always reliable.
 Throughout the 18th century, the college constantly found it difficult to collect rents from tenants and was forced to evict farmers.
 Many of the farmers who did pay their rents paid in kind with the local cash crop tobacco, a commodity often produced through slave labor.
 (Kristin Zech, 'So Well Endowed': Economic Support of the College of William & Mary During the Colonial Period."
 Honors Thesis, 2001)

 Leasing land to slaveholders barely indicates the degree of the college's involvement with slavery.
-In 1718, the college purchased an additional 2,119 acres of land known as the "Nottoway Quarter" and 17 slaves to labor on it.
+In 1718, the college purchased an additional 2,119 acres of land known as the "Nottoway Quarter" and 17 enslaved peoples to labor on it.
 Even beyond American Revolution, this plantation financed the education of several students holding the Nottoway Foundation at the college through the production of tobacco.
 The Nottoway Quarter produced as many as 25 hogsheads (about 25,000 pounds) of tobacco in a year.
-As tobacco prices fell during the war, the Nottoway plantation was offered for sale or lease in 1777, but several slaves were retained for labor on campus (Zech).
+As tobacco prices fell during the war, the Nottoway plantation was offered for sale or lease in 1777, but several enslaved peoples were retained for labor on campus (Zech).
 The Nottoway Quarter was leased by the college until 1802 when it was sold.

 For some, the liberal nature of the American Revolution diminished the legitimacy of slavery.
-Exploitation of slave labor troubled many at William & Mary, most notably George Wythe and St. George Tucker, but they did little to alter the college's involvement with slavery.
-St. George Tucker proposed a scheme for gradual emancipation that would, after nearly a century, extricate Virginia from the "peculiar institution" but it never came to fruition.
+Exploitation of enslaved labor troubled many at William & Mary, most notably George Wythe and St. George Tucker, but they did little to alter the college's involvement with slavery.
+St. George Tucker proposed a scheme for gradual emancipation that would, after nearly a century, extricate Virginia from the "peculiar institution," but it never came to fruition.
 In a shift from the Enlightenment values of the 18th century, many of the faculty members of the antebellum period were leading defenders of slavery and the southern way of life.
-President Thomas R. Dew was perhaps the most infamous example of these and he is credited with advancing the argument that slavery was not a necessary evil but a positive good.
+President Thomas R. Dew was perhaps the most infamous example of these, and he is credited with advancing the argument that slavery was not a necessary evil but a positive good.
 Dew was immensely popular as a professor and as president at the College.
-William & Mary stayed a pro-slavery institution until the Civil War (Meyers).
+William & Mary stayed a pro-slavery institution until the Civil War (T. Meyers).

 - An exhibit Slavery in Virginia was produced by Swem Library at William & Mary in 2007 to honor the bicentennial of the end of the U.S. slave trade and to contribute to the ongoing dialogue about race relations in Virginia.
 In 1807, William & Mary alumnus Thomas Jefferson, then serving as president of the United States, signed into law a bill to end American participation in the international slave trade.
 An online version is available.